msillano/tuyaDAEMON/tuyaDAEMON/README.md

         - [node-red-node-base64](https://flows.nodered.org/node/node-red-node-base64)
         - [node-red-node-serialport](https://flows.nodered.org/node/node-red-node-serialport)

-   2. Import `tuyaDAEMOM-full.2.0.json` file in node-red.
+   2. Import required json file in node-red.

+   3. For any module, see the documentation of the 'Config' node: it contains all the updated configuration instructions.

 _For Android deployement see [wiki](https://github.com/msillano/tuyaDAEMON/wiki/deployment:-android-server)_

 -------------------
  ### Tuya devices capabilities, _as currently known_ ###

-_Any tuya device, any DP can have its own behavior: tuya devices use a poll of [common definitions](https://developer.tuya.com/en/docs/iot/terms?id=K914joq6tegj4) and code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in the Tuya environment).
+_Any tuya device, any DP can have its own behavior: tuya devices use a poll of [common definitions](https://developer.tuya.com/en/docs/iot/terms?id=K914joq6tegj4) and code, but they are designed by different manufacturers, with objectives and exigences very different. (e.g.: some manufacturers try to promote their apps, reducing the performance of their products in the Tuya environment, etc...).
-Usually is very dangerous to do generalizations based on few cases._
+Usually it is very dangerous to do generalizations based on few cases._